 Rather than the default “Click here to confirm unsubscribe” page, use this as an opportunity to ask people why they’re leaving.
-A single multiple choice question with a fillable “Other” option is the best approach.
-This approach offers great insight on what’s causing your unsubscribes.
+A single multiple-choice question with a fillable “Other” option is the best approach.
+This approach offers great insight into what’s causing your unsubscribes.

 In addition to asking why users are unsubscribing, be sure to offer them the option to unsubscribe from different threads of email communication independently.
 A user might enjoy your deals and discounts email, but be tired of your newsletter.
 Separating these threads allows the recipient to receive only the emails they want and marketers to get additional information on which communications are driving unsubscribes.